 The baby’s head is strong enough now: that’s why it can turn the head in different directions.
 His size also increases and the weight reaches 250 grams approximately.

 The active growth of the baby continues and so your uterus enlarges too.
 Its weight now reaches 320 grams approximately and you are able to feel it with your fingers during this week.
-Usually, the uterus is situated one and a half centimeters below the navel.
+Usually, the uterus position is situated one and a half centimeters below the navel.
 Woman can experience pain because of uterus enlargement.
-But do not worry: periodical pain in the abdominal area is completely normal.
+But do not worry: periodical pains in the abdominal area is completely normal.

 Pain at 19 Weeks Pregnancy

 We’ve already mentioned that the uterus enlarges when fetus grows.
 This leads to muscle stretching and can cause pain in the abdominal area (especially during sudden movements).
 It is also possible to have an unpleasant sensation in the navel area, because the pressure of the uterus on the belly increases.
 These sensations will disappear later.